restolho/algorithms-and-data-structures/README.md

 So can we assume that a simple search is roughly 15 times (7*15 = 105ms) slower than Binary search?

 The answer is NO!
-Imagine that instead of an array with 100 sorted elements we would get an array with a.000.000.000.
+Imagine that instead of an array with 100 sorted elements we would get an array with a 1.000.000.000 elements.
 This would take the simple search algorithm 11 days to search but only 32ms using Binary Search.

 You should know that the Big O notation gives you the rate of increase of a given algorithm.